Just-Moh-it/perfect-lang/README.md

 # Perfect Lang

-The language that compiles without errors.
+There are two ways to write error-free programs; only the third works.
+Perfect Lang is the language that compiles without errors.
 Write code in perfect-lang, get 0 errors.
 [Learn more](https://github.com/Just-Moh-it/perfect-lang/issues/1)

 ## Getting started